gSchool/ada-pre-course/01-day01/00-starter/00-starter.md

 Beyond this course, we also want you to take the free [Udacity HTML & CSS](https://www.udacity.com/course/intro-to-html-and-css--ud001)  course in preparation for our HTML/CSS unit.

-## Today's Lesson
+## This Lesson

-Today's lesson is about workflow, Ruby style and basic types and operations.
+This lesson is about workflow, Ruby style and basic types and operations.
 This should feel like review and give you a smooth start.
 Try to work through things a bit at a time and feel free to walk away for a bit when you are stuck, or shout out for support on Slack.

 We'll let you get started...